flame-engine/flame/doc/flame/camera.md

 ```

 This will create a camera with a viewport centered in the middle of the screen, taking as much
-space as possible while still maintaining the 800:600 aspect ratio, and showing a game world region
+space as possible while still maintaining the 4:3 (800x600) aspect ratio, and showing a game world region
 of size 800 x 600.

 A "fixed resolution" is very simple to work with, but it will underutilize the user's available
-screen space, unless their device happens to have the same pixel ratio as your chosen dimensions.
+screen space, unless their device happens to have the same aspect ratio as your chosen dimensions.

 ## Viewport